Overview

 ensuring hydration

-• Intravaginal metronidazole 0.75% once a day for 5 days
+2. Intravaginal metronidazole for five days, 0.75% once a day

-• Intravaginal clindamycin 2% once a day for 7 days.
+3. Intravaginal clindamycin 2% once a day for one week

 Although more common in sexually active individuals, bacterial vaginosis can’t be passed from person to person.

-There are some remedies that can be used to treat the symptoms of bacterial vaginosis.
-Although, antibiotics can help cure the infection without delay.
+Some remedies can be used to treat the symptoms of bacterial vaginosis.
+Although antibiotics can help cure the infection without delay.